 Make-up: Making Blush

-Earlier I wrote about making foundation.
-Making blush is incredibly similar, and, once the foundation is done, relatively quick and easy.
+Earlier, I wrote about making foundation.
+Making blush is incredibly similar, and, once the foundation is done, super quick and easy.

 Not being a huge blush-user, I will usually make a relatively small portion.
 My preferred type of blush is mineral powder (as opposed to cream), because I will just as often use the color as an eyeshadow (either on the globe area, or in the outer corners of the eyes).

-The Production ProcessStarting with a portion of finished powder foundation, I just mix/sift in additional pigment in small increments until the desired blush color is acheived.
+The Easy Peasy Blush Making ProcessStarting with a portion of blended powder foundation, I just mix/sift in additional pigment in small increments until the desired blush color is achieved.

-A lot of the production time is spent testing the color.
-It's always a good idea to have ample cotton rounds and a hydrosol/tonic to remove all color completely between tests.
+A lot of the time is spent testing the color.
+It's always a good idea to have ample cotton rounds and a hydrosol/tonic to remove all color between tests.